 – Before you head off for the trail, check-in at the DOC office.

-– Most of the Routeburn Track has no cell phone reception.
+– Most of the Routeburn Track have no cell phone reception.

 – Parking at each trailhead is free.